harrywynnwill/scip-clojure/README.md

 USEFUL COMMANDS IN EMACS (for me)

 C-x cut text

 C-c copy text

 C-v paste text

 C-w kill

 C-y yank - emacs paste

 M-y yank next - go through the text saved

-C-x C-b view the list of open buffers in the mini buffer C-x C-a go to the beginning of a line
+C-x C-b view the list of open buffers in the mini buffer

+C-x C-a go to the beginning of a line

 C-x C-o swith to the next open buffer

-C-c
+Enable NeoTree and use H to show hidden files/folders

+g to refresh

-USEFUL CIDER COMMANDS
+##USEFUL CIDER COMMANDS

 Enable `cider-mode` and `cider-jack-in`

-C-c C-e evaluates the preceding form in the minibuffer C-x M-p prettyfy fo
+C-c C-e evaluates the preceding form in the minibuffer

+C-x M-p prettyfy fo

 C-c C-k loads the current buffer into the repl

-NOTES
+##NOTES

 Viewing evaluation in terms of a tree, we can imagine that the values of the operands percolate upwards.
 Starting with the terminal nodes and then combining at higher and higher levels.